X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA14collisionoverview.md

 >   return Vector2.Transform(pos1, mat1);
 > ```

 There’s no screenshot for this chapter, although we’ve added some powerful functionality to our code.
-In the next chapter we will see how we can use this functionality to detect collisions between any two images.
+In the next chapter, we will see how we can use this functionality to detect collisions between any two images.

 ## Exercises

-You can try these exercises to practice what you've learned:
+You can try these exercises to practice what you have learned:

 * No exercises this time, but get ready for the next section!